tvallotton/pgc/reference.md

 Migrations will be run in alphabetical order.

 ### External Database
-Pgc also supports connecting to an external development database using a postgres uri:
+Pgc also supports connecting to an external development database using a postgres dsn:
 ```yaml
 database:
   url: postgres://postgres:password@127.0.0.1:5432/database